Jaipur, capital of Rajasthan

 Two examples.
 That young guy who came to me “I don’t get it… You, all the tourists here, why don’t you want to talk to us, the nice Indians?”
 I was like “Seriously!?“.
 But he’s young, I’m gonna explain him that we’re constanstly assailed by all kind of sellers, and then we get bitter, and we don’t wanna talk anymore, etc… I start my little explanation but actually he doesn’t care, he’s not listening to me.
-Everytime I start a sentence “Wait… The horn blasts… Because of the cars… I can’t here you!”
+Everytime I start a sentence he says “Wait… The horn blasts… Because of the cars… I can’t here you!”
 There was indeed a lot of traffic in the area, but still, we could easily hear each other!
 “Come here… This way… So we can talk“.
 I quickly understood.
 He was trying to lure me in his shop nearby to sell me his shitty trinkets.
 I stopped abruptly “We talk here“, I said in a firm tone.
-And I responded.
+And I answered his question.
 All of sudden he was hearing everything I was telling him… (You should have seen his face when I said “We talk here“, very surprised to meet a tourist who understood his little scheme!)

 Anyway, there was also this tuktuk driver, not happy.
 Since I’m good at bargaining, I ended up paying a very low price from the Amber fort, to the city of Jaipur.
-But you Indians there are deceitful… It was a 15 kilometers ride but the driver stopped like one kilometer before reaching my destination.
+But Indians there are deceitful… It was a 15 kilometers ride but the driver stopped like one kilometer before reaching my destination.
 “I’m in a hurry, I have something to do and I didn’t think the ride would take that long!
 But you saw it by yourself, it was hard to move on with all the traffic… Anyway, my buddy’s just here, get in his tuktuk and he’ll take you where you want to go.
 Needless to say, he’s doing this for free!”
-You fuckin think I believe you!?
+You fucking think I believe you!?
 For free???
 I told him “We’re close now, I’m gonna walk“.
 I paid, and I left.
 (Yeah usually tourists don’t wanna walk one kilometer, so they get in the second tuktuk and end up paying twice!
 Or they refuse to pay the price bargained with the first driver since he didn’t reach the final destination!
 They don’t know me!).

 Jaipur is also called the pink city.
 Indeed, the city was painted pink in 1876 to welcome Edward VII, who was about to visit the city.
-They decided to paint it in pink because pink is known as the color of hospitality in India.
+They decided to paint it pink because pink is known as the color of hospitality in India.
 And today, inhabitants and storekeepers have to keep their facade pink (that’s the law!).
 In fact… Officially it has to be pink.
 But if you walk around, you’ll see that it goes from pink to red, sometimes orange, or even grey…

 Something surprised me during my first moments in Jaipur.
 People riding a motorbike almost all have a helmet.
 Wow, I don’t remember seeing one single person with a helmet in Delhi, nor in Agra.
 The driving is still insane, so I try to take the subway as much as possible.
 Funny, at every station, a guy is getting paid to get your ticket at the ticket machine.
 Seated on his chair, he asks you where you want to go, takes your money, puts it in the ticket machine, and gives you your ticket!
 I know we have to combat unemployment but come on!
-I can do that myself!
+I can do it myself!
 Like New Delhi, the price varies depending on your destination.
 But unlike Delhi, there’s no wagon for women only.
 Anyway the subway is not the same… There are only two subway lines, and it comes every 15 minutes…

 I didn’t miss this but in Jaipur, people ask for pictures again.
 It happened a few times in Delhi, but not as often as here.
 Like in Central Asia, there are very few black people.
 In fact, I only saw one black guy in Jaipur!
 Everytime they ask to get a picture with me, I take advantage of the situation and start a conversation.
-I noticed there was many vegetarian restaurants in the city, and when I told them I wanted to eat meat, they said “There are very few options here if you’re looking for a restaurant serving meat, sorry“.
+I noticed there were many vegetarian restaurants in the city, and when I told them I wanted to eat meat, they said “There are very few options here if you’re looking for a restaurant serving meat, sorry“.
 Vegetarian friends, you know where to go 🙂

 What are the spots to visit in Jaipur?
 The iconic place of Jaipur is the Hawa Mahal, literally “Palace of Winds”.
-Less impressive for real than on a photo, this is one of the most popular tourist attractions of the city.
+Less impressive for real than on photo, this is one of the most popular tourist attractions of the city.
 This palace was built in 1799 in red and pink coloured sand stoned, it has almost 1000 small windows, and its facade is 15 meters (50 feet) tall.
 At the time, in this palace women of the harem could see what was going on outside, and not be seen.
 I didn’t get in, many people told me the palace was more impressive from outside than inside.
 But the entrance is cheap (from what I remember 50 rupees, or 0.65€).
 Oh by the way, some Indians will try to lure you on the terrace in front of the palace “for the incredible view“.
 If you follow them, they’ll try to sell you their trinkets, their souvenirs…

 There’s also the City Palace, in the heart of the city.
 It’s actually a complex of various palaces, courtyards and gardens, and it’s the seat of the maharaja of Jaipur.
 The city palace was built between 1729 and 1732, and also attracts many visitors.
 It’s 500 rupees (6.50€) to get in for the tourists, 130 (1.70€) for the locals.

 Next to the city palace, there’s the Jantar Mantar, also a UNESCO world heritage site.
 Jantar Mantar is actually an astronomical observatory.
 It was built during the 18th century by the maharaja Jai Singh II, who was passionate about astronomy.
 In this observatory, there are 19 different tools making it possible to situate exactly where the planets are.
-I have to admit the visit would have probably been better with an audioguide, but no time for regrets!
+I have to admit the visit would have probably been more interesting with an audioguide, but no time for regrets!

 There are also unmissable places in Jaipur that I didn’t visit.
 10 kilometers (6 miles) away from Jaipur, there’s the monkey temple (I didn’t go, I don’t like being surrounded by dozens of monkeys prowling around you freely, and you have to look after your stuff!), the Albert hall museum (didn’t hear good things about it), the Jaigarh fort not far from the Amber fort, the Nahargarh fort… Hey you’re reading a blog, not a travel guide, so I picked a few places to visit and the other ones… Fuck it!

 - Check the visa policy of India here.
 Most Western countries can apply for a visa online here, if you plan to stay less than two months in the country.
 For the e-visa, you’ll have to pay 50 US dollars.
-Otherwise you’ll have to go to an Indian embassy if you wanna stay more than two months.
+Otherwise you’ll have to go to an India embassy if you wanna stay more than two months.